-- Understand that we are constantly short-staffed, experience almost a complete staff turnover every academic year, and rely primarily on student workers with limited hours.
+- Understand that we experience almost a complete staff turnover every academic year, and rely primarily on student workers with limited hours.

 - Understand that despite these limitations we continue to be a coherent organization with one Voice, and thus our own writing and marketing style and set of procedures.

 - Respect that we are an organization that not only works to market existing art departments, organizations, and groups on campus, but also promotes the arts via our own campaigns, exhibitions, events, and shows.